-Discord.me is a large Discord community where users can add and promote servers, but the site’s overall mission is to “help people find online communities they love”.
-The site has 33 categories of server, ranging from Military to Mature, Anime to Art, and Fitness to Furry.
-An active blog keeps community members up to date, and the site features a NSFW toggle that lets you avoid (or seek out) the “after dark” servers that are out there.
+Discord.me is a large Discord community where users can add and promote servers, but the site’s overall mission is to “help people find online communities they love.”
+The site has 33 categories of servers, ranging from Military to Mature, Anime to Art, and Fitness to Furry.
+An active blog keeps community members up to date, and the site features an NSFW toggle that lets you avoid (or seek out) the “after dark” servers that are out there.

-Bastionbot.org takes an interesting philosophical position for the bot world – rather than having a dozen bots each running their own functions, Bastion attempts to be an all-in-one bot that can handle literally everything a server might need.
+Bastionbot.org takes an interesting philosophical position for the bot world – rather than having a dozen bots each running their own functions; Bastion attempts to be an all-in-one bot that can handle literally everything a server might need.
 Bastion’s feature list includes music, games, giveaways and promotions, a suggestions channel, voting, user profiles, virtual currencies, leveling systems, a server shop, filters, searches, game stats, messaging, moderation features, emojis, “fun” features like airhorns and quotes, starboard, scheduled commands, and triggers and reaction events.
-Bastion is a full-featured bot that can do just about anything you want it to do, and it adds features on a regular basis.
+Bastion is a full-featured bot that can do just about anything you want it to do, and it adds features regularly.

-Tatsumaki, like Bastion, is a multifeatured bot with a very wide range of capabilities, but is aimed more at moderation and utilities users.
+Tatsumaki, like Bastion, is a multifeatured bot with a very wide range of capabilities but is aimed more at moderation and utility users.
 Tatsumaki has a large number of moderation features and is well-suited for people with established servers who want to establish a richer ecosystem of utilities.

 Want more information about Discord?
 TechJunkie has created a variety of great articles on the platform.